How to Confidently Read and Understand Animal Names

 11. Bird

-• Description: Birds are warm-blooded vertebrates characterized by their feathers, beaks, and ability to fly (though some species are flightless).
-They are found all over the world.
+• Description: Birds are warm-blooded vertebrates that have feathers, beaks, and the ability to fly (though some species cannot fly).
+They live all over the world.

 • Usage: “The bird chirped happily from its perch on the branch.”